-- Applicants are mailed an acknowledgement letter within two to three business days of the College receiving the application form (The letter includes a reminder that academic verification is required). - E-mail, fax and telephone inquiries are responded to by College staff within two to three business days. - Letters regarding problems with payment of the fees or problems with an incomplete application form are forwarded within one week of receiving the application. - Reminder letters regarding academic verification (when applicable) are forwarded 30 days after receipt of the application. - Letters from the Registrar seeking further information regarding an applicant's conduct are forwarded within one to two weeks of the Registrar initially reviewing the application. - Letters from the Registrar seeking an applicant's consent to a term, condition and limitation are forwarded to the applicant within two to four weeks of the Registrar reviewing the application. - Applicants who are issued a certificate of registration are mailed a binder of literature with their certificate of registration within: a) one week to two weeks in the first quarter of the year; and, b) two to three weeks in the second, third, fourth quarters of the year (New members receive a prorated refund of the registration fee in the 2nd, 3rd or 4th quarters of the year which requires a number of additional administrative controls). - Timelines respecting decisions of the Registration Appeals Committee are set out in the SWSSWA. - c) What are your timelines for providing written reasons to applicants about all registration decisions, internal reviews and appeal decisions? - 1.
-As stated above, the Registrar will communicate a decision regarding registration to an applicant within 4-6 weeks, 7-16 weeks or later than 16 weeks after receiving all required documentation and payment of correct fees.
+- Applicants are mailed one of three acknowledgement letter within two to three business days of the College receiving the application form.
+When applicable, there is a reminder that academic verification is required. - E-mail, fax and telephone inquiries are responded to by College staff within two to three business days. - Letters regarding problems with payment of the fees or problems with an incomplete application form are forwarded at the time of the acknowledgement letter or within one to two weeks of receiving the application. - An internal office practice sets out a communication schedule to inform applicants approximately every two months, when an application remains incomplete. - Letters from the Registrar seeking further information regarding an applicant's conduct are forwarded within one to two weeks of the Registrar initially reviewing the application. - Letters from the Registrar seeking an applicant's consent to a term, condition and limitation are forwarded to the applicant within two to four weeks of the Registrar reviewing the application. - Applicants who are issued a certificate of registration are mailed a resource binder with their certificate of registration within: a) one week to two weeks in the first quarter of the year; and, b) two to three weeks in the second, third, fourth quarters of the year (New members receive a prorated refund of the registration fee in the 2nd, 3rd or 4th quarters of the year which requires a number of additional administrative controls). - Timelines respecting decisions of the Registration Appeals Committee are set out in the SWSSWA. - c) What are your timelines for providing written reasons to applicants about all registration decisions, internal reviews and appeal decisions?

+1. As stated above, the Registrar will communicate a decision regarding registration to an applicant within 4-6 weeks, 7-16 weeks or later than 16 weeks after receiving all required documentation and payment of correct fees.
 When an applicant is issued a certificate of registration, the new member's information is placed on the